The King of the Snakes: Nepal

 In another Nepalese tale also titled Der Hundebräutigam ("The Hound Bridegroom"), collected in Lo Mantang, a poor couple live with their three daughters in a town.
 One day, a giant yellow dog comes to their house with a sack of money, and leaves the sack with the couple, but promises to return in two or three years.
 The couple's eldest daughter insists they should spend the money on dresses and jewels for them, since the dog may never return.
 The couple agree, but three years later, the dog does return and demands its sack back.
 Knowing the couple spent the money, the animal then demands one of their daughters in exchange; the elder two refuse, but the youngest agrees and goes with the dog.
 The girl lives with the dog and gives birth to two white puppies and a white one, but feels ashamed about her situation.
 The dog, however, goes to a palace, and the girl follows after him with the puppies.
 She discovers her husband is truly a human king under the canine skin, and lives happily with him.
 Some time later, the girl worries about her family's financial situation, since she lives in luxury, and convinces her husband to let her visit them.
-The girl pays a visit to their family in fine garments, to the jealousy of the elder sisters, who plot to kill her and take her place: the elder two shove their cadette into the lake, take their jewels and clothes, and go back to the king.
+The girl pays a visit to their family in fine garments, to the jealousy of the elder sisters, who plot to kill her and take her place: the elder two shove their little sister into the lake, take their jewels and clothes, and go back to the king.
 They spin a story about their sister staying with their parents, and they are to live in the palace with their nephews.
 Meanwhile, a tree sprouts in the lake, and a small bird perches on its branches to ask a shepherd about the king in dog skin and its children.
 The shepherd informs the king, who goes to the lake to listen to the bird's lament.
 The king takes the bird with him and places it in a box; seven days later, his true wife comes out of it more beautiful than ever.
 With his wife back, the king orders his sisters-in-law to be banished from his palace, never to return.